 A key challenge encountered right at the beginning of the vulnerability management workflow is the numerous and diverse streams of scan and monitoring data that often obscure more than they reveal.
 Each of the many types of scanners deployed has a unique set of metrics and log data structure.
 Gaining timely and actionable insight into a system’s overall security posture status requires an experienced and skilled vulnerability management specialist.

-The solution: Automatically aggregate all scan and test results into a central repository where advanced data technologies normalize and correlate the data into a real-time, dynamic understanding of security posture issues.
+Automatically aggregate all scan and test results into a central repository where advanced data technologies normalize and correlate the data into a real-time, dynamic understanding of security posture issues.

 In a use case proposed by Optiv to accelerate vulnerability management, the Vulcan Cyber risk remediation platform is integrated via API with both a Tenable vulnerability scanner as well as with Microsoft’s system center configuration manager (SCCM).
 The central Vulcan Cyber repository combines the Tenable vulnerability data from the Windows desktops and servers scanned with the host information from SCCM in order to continuously assess the system’s security posture.

-Tip: In today’s dynamic environments auto-discovery of assets is essential to ensure end-to-end vulnerability management coverage.
+In today’s dynamic environments auto-discovery of assets is essential to ensure end-to-end vulnerability management coverage.
 Auto-discovery also quickly detects “forgotten” assets that needlessly increase the organization’s attack surface.